 Addressing the Folding of Different Brands

 We can’t make an exhaustive list of how every stroller model folds.
-But we’ve got you covered with some folding steps for the more popular brands:
+But we’ve got you covered with some folding steps for the most common brands:

 Older Graco Models

-- Set the brakes: A lever near the rear wheels activates them.
+- Set the brakes: A lever or switch near the rear wheels will activate them.